turnover in the water supply and wastewater disposal sector

 Companies offering these technologies should approach the market now to provide solutions for the future resilient city.
 The German Strategy for Adaptation to Climate Change sets out the optimal framework for projects and investments.
 Measures and sought-after technologies include optimized water resource monitoring, flood protection (e.g. “sponge city” concepts), rainwater, and drinking water management solutions.
 The use of digital technologies in water management is another important driver for protecting critical infrastructure, increasing efficiency and assessing the status of water bodies and their development.

-The climate crisis and extreme weather events endanger water quality and quality, with heavy rain endangering both life and infrastructure.
+The climate crisis and extreme weather events endanger water quality and quantity, with heavy rain endangering both life and infrastructure.
 Droughts have an enormous impact on nature, civil populations and civic infrastructure.

-Modern sensors, complex modeling, artificial intelligence, and digital twins offer application potential for optimized IT security, resource management, water flow and quality management and even the optimization of technical plants and processes for water treatment.
-However, legal questions, such as responsibilities and data protection must be clarified where digital solutions are developed and applied.
+Modern sensors, complex modelling, AI, and digital twins offer application potential for optimized IT security, resource management, water flow, quality management and even the optimization of technical plants and processes for water treatment.
+However, legal questions, such as responsibilities and data protection, must be clarified where digital solutions are developed and applied.